jose-l-martins/Restart-USB-Storage-Device-Script/README.md

    ![Example screenshot 3](images/Example_screenshot_3.PNG)

-### Method 2: Using Command Line
+### Method 2: Manual Verification Using Command Line

-1. Use the `pnputil.exe /enum-devices /class USB /problem` command in your terminal to list only USB devices that are encountering problems, filtering the results directly.
+1. Use the `pnputil.exe /enum-devices /class USB /problem` command in your terminal.
+This command lists only USB devices that are encountering problems.
+By manually combing through the output, you can verify the results yourself.
+This manual verification provides a greater sense of reliability and trust in the result.
-2. Copy only the value of the `Instance ID:` field, in the output and replace the `deviceInstanceId` in the script with the value you found.
+2. From the output, copy only the value of the `Instance ID:` field.
+Replace the `deviceInstanceId` in the script with the value you found.
+This manual process allows for human verification, ensuring the accuracy of the Device Instance ID.

+### Method 3: Automatic Search Using Command Line

+1. Simply run the `Restart_usb_ext_hdd_device.ps1` script and it will automatically search for the Device Instance ID of the wanted, problematic device, if there is one.
+This method is the most convenient and efficient, as it automates the entire process for you.
+2. To do so, open up PowerShell and navigate to the directory where the script is located.
+Then, run the script by typing `.\Restart_usb_ext_hdd_device.ps1` and pressing Enter.

 ## What the Script Does